 Create the Tolerance Table

-All that remains now is, step 6, to fill in a table with the nominal dimensions and the corresponding tolerances.
+The only thing left to do, in step 6, is to fill in a table with the nominal dimensions and the corresponding tolerances.
 And then add it all up.
-The TolStackUp spreadsheet is a fine tool for this.
-In it, all formulas are already present so you can also quickly see the statistical additions.
+The TolStackUp spreadsheet is a good tool for this.
+All the formulas are already there, so you can quickly see the statistical sums.